-The Assistant Director will enclose a copy of this policy with the letter to the individual and will also send a copy to the Assistant Director of Corporate Services and Improvement.
+The Assistant Director of Corporate Services will enclose a copy of this policy with the letter to the individual.

-Should the individual continue to behave in a way which is unacceptable, the Assistant Director dealing with the case may decide in conjunction with the Assistant Director of Corporate Services and Improvement to refuse all contact.
+Should the individual continue to behave in a way which is unacceptable, the Assistant Director of Corporate Services may decide with the Director of Governance and Corporate Services to refuse all contact.

-9. New complaints
+New complaints

 New complaints from customers who have been subject to this policy will be treated on their own merits.
-The Service Manager and the relevant Assistant Director will decide whether any restrictions which have been applied before are still appropriate and necessary in relation to the new complaint.
+The Service Manager and the Assistant Director of Corporate Services will decide whether any restrictions which have been applied before are still appropriate and necessary in relation to the new complaint.
 The council does not support ignoring genuine service requests or complaints where they are founded.

-10. Review of unacceptable behaviour
+Review of unacceptable behaviour

-The status of an individual judged under this policy will be reviewed by the Service Manager, the relevant Assistant Director and the Assistant Director of Corporate Services and Improvement before the end of any restriction and for long periods of restriction, every subsequent three months.
+The status of an individual judged under this policy will be reviewed by the Service Manager and the Assistant Director of Corporate Services before the end of any restriction and for long periods of restriction, every subsequent three months.
 The individual will be informed of the result of this.

-11. Record keeping
+Record keeping

 Adequate records will be retained in line with the council's retention policy and shared with appropriate managers.
-The Assistant Director of Corporate Services and Improvement will be responsible for this.